oxagast/Franklin/README.md

 * Uptime heartbeat with email and/or sms notifications.
 * Promptless chat with users *autonomously*.
 * Conversation awareness within each channel, reading back ~7 lines (user definable).
 Injected into contextual prelude.
-* Self-aware of being an IRC bot, its name, current channel it is speaking within, who it is speaking with, how many lines within reference history, plus other critical instance variables.
+* Self-aware of being an IRC bot, its name, current channel it is speaking within, who it is speaking with, current date/time, if it is a channel operator, how many lines within reference history, plus other critical instance variables.
 * Ease of use configurable interface by variables assignment with `/set franklin_...` in irssi.
 * Franklin's responses are all stored on the server side with a TXID number and are searchable on the [website](https://franklin.oxasploits.com).
 * Administrative blocklist of abusive users.
 * Statistics dashboard detailing how many tokens were used to generate each response and cost estimates for the instance operator.
+* The ability to utilize operator status by kicking users who are being assholes (configurable in settings).

 **Setup**